Consumer behavior in marketing

 A toughie for a marketer, this consumer religiously sticks to their list.
 Whether due to budget constraints or a disciplined mind, impulse buying isn’t part of their makeup.

-Good luck with this one, guys!
+Good luck with this one, folks!

 Complex buying behavior